Manishearth/manishearth.github.io/source/drafts/diplomat.md

 Often when talking about what a library can do, I want people to be able to play around with its API and give it different numbers.
 For example, in ICU4X, it's great to be able to show a progression of "look, it can format a date!" → "here's that date in a less compact format" → "here's that date in French" → "here's that date in French, in the Chinese calendar" → "here's that date in French, in the Chinese calendar, with Thai numbering", where at each step you can let people fiddle around with the parameters.

-But ICU4X is a Rust libary, and doing this kind of demo in Rust requires whipping out your laptop and having people tweak the code.
+But ICU4X is a Rust library, and doing this kind of demo in Rust requires whipping out your laptop and having people tweak the code.

 A while ago I realized that Diplomat already knows how to generate a JS-Wasm wrapper for your library, and it already has a good understanding of the API at a type level — which means that Diplomat can generate a web-based "demo" for most exposed APIs by chasing down constructors until it finds primitive/enum types it can ask the user for.